Suspect in mass shooting in Maine that killed 18 found dead

 Afghan interpreter who fled the Taliban killed in US gun violence

-“Like many people, I am breathing a sign of relief tonight, knowing that Robert Card is no longer a threat to anyone,” Maine Governor Janet Mills told a news conference on Friday.
+“Like many people, I am breathing a sigh of relief tonight, knowing that Robert Card is no longer a threat to anyone,” Maine Governor Janet Mills told a news conference on Friday.

 Card, 40, is believed to have died of a self-inflicted gunshot wound, multiple media outlets said, citing law enforcement officials.
 His body was found in woods close to the nearby town of Lisbon, where police found his abandoned vehicle shortly after the shooting.